The-Real-Thisas/Goldman-Sachs-Engineering-Virtual-Program/README.md

 Candidates.#1....: 123456 -> bethany
 ```

 `hashcat` was able to crack the hash in a mere 12 seconds and obtained the password as '123456'.
-Which if encrypted via MD5 gives the exact hash.
+Which if hashed via MD5 gives the exact hash.

 $$Md5(123456) = e10adc3949ba59abbe56e057f20f883e$$